tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 I turned slowly, the flashlight helping me scan.
 Nothing.
 Then I looked up.

 I saw my mother.
-She stood on the roof, hands on the glass, opening the window slowly.
+She stood on the roof, hands on the glass, stroking the window.
 Chloe stood on the other side.

 I raised the flashlight.
 The beam revealed the creature, even larger and more hideous than I’d realized before.
 Spindly, long limbs that dwarfed a condensed torso.

-I screamed back, “Stay away from her!”
+I screamed, “Stay away from her!”

 It turned completely towards me, coiled like a snake ready to strike.
 I ran.
 I booked it for the door as the thing leapt twenty feet at least, barely missing me as it slammed into the ground behind me.
 I dove through the opening, slamming the sliding door behind me.
 It didn’t matter.

 All I remember is the sound of shattering glass, Chloe screaming my name, and something hard hitting the back of my head.

 I woke up with blood in my hair.
 I fought my headache and searched the house, but I found so sign of Chloe.

 I checked the security cams.
-It didn’t get anything of the attack, but I discovered it resumed the recording minutes after I was knocked out.
+It didn’t get anything of the attack; it was all static during that time.
+But I discovered it resumed the recording minutes after I was knocked out.
 The power must have come back on.
 And so, I have just a couple seconds, just a snippet, from the back door cam.

 It shows Chloe calmly walking into the woods, like she’s following someone.

 I’m writing this post now, trying to share our story, to warn people…because I don’t know what happens next.

 I am guilty.
 Looking back, I think this thing wanted me first.
 That night at the party, it saw me.
-It gave me dreams, trying to lure me out into those woods.
+It gave me those dreams, trying to lure me out into those woods.
 My anger, my instinct to push people away – that saved me.
 But it was also what pushed Chloe towards it instead.
 If I’d been a big brother…maybe she wouldn’t have been so lonely.
 Maybe she wouldn’t have walked away with a monster.

 My dad’s train arrives in a few hours.
 Before then, I’m going back to the library.
 I’m going to try and figure out where this thing might live (if you can call it alive) and where it might have taken my sister.
 I’m going to show my dad the footage and convince him someone’s taken her.
 And if he believes me, trusts me enough, then I’ll bring him with me when I go try and save Chloe.